austoonz/Convert/docs/functions/ConvertFrom-Clixml.md

 # ConvertFrom-Clixml

 ## SYNOPSIS
-Converts Clixml to a string.
+Converts Clixml to an object.

 ## SYNTAX